Hogwai/hogwai.github.io/src/content/posts/lombok-convenient-annotations-until-they-arent.md

 ---
 title: |
   Lombok: Convenient annotations until they aren't (WIP)
-description: 'Some Lombok annotations do not have your best interests at heart.
-Learn how to avoid undesirable behaviors and side effects'
+description: "Some Lombok annotations do not have your best interests at heart.
+Learn how to avoid undesirable behaviors and side effects"
 pubDate: 2025-10-25
-tags: ['java', 'spring-boot', 'spring-data-jpa', 'hibernate', 'lombok', 'annotation']
+tags:
+  [
+    "java",
+    "spring-boot",
+    "spring-data-jpa",
+    "hibernate",
+    "lombok",
+    "annotation",
+  ]
 draft: true
 ---